avocadowebservices/Avo-Custom-Login-Logo/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See [LICENSE.md](LICENSE.md) for full terms.
+See [LICENSE.md](LICENSE.md) for details.